kagantmr/zuzu/README.md

 ## Design Choices

-**SVC immediate used as syscall number.** Zuzu encodes the syscall number directly in the lower byte of the `SVC #n` instruction's immediate field, rather than the Linux convention of placing it in `r7`.
+**SVC immediate used as syscall number.** zuzu encodes the syscall number directly in the lower byte of the `SVC #n` instruction's immediate field, rather than the Linux convention of placing it in `r7`.
 This was chosen to reduce excess register usage and make use of the 24 bits.
 Now, due to the incompatibility between ARM mode and Thumb mode (Thumb `SVC #n` immediate is 8 bits), the full 24-bits of the ARM mode `SVC #n` instruction are not used.

 **TTBR0 / TTBR1 address space split.** The MMU uses two translation table base registers simultaneously: TTBR1 holds the kernel's page table and never changes, TTBR0 holds the current process's page table and is swapped on every context switch.
 The split boundary is at `0x80000000` (TTBCR.N = 1).
 This means kernel mappings are always accessible without any per-process copying.